-Carbohydrates form the main energy storage in regenerative propagules and they act not only as a fuel for growth but also as sensing and signaling compounds (Gibson 2004; Gibson 2005; Gupta & Kaur 2005; Lei et al. 2007; Rolland et al. 2000; Rolland et al. 2002; Rolland & Sheen 2005; Rolland et al. 2006; Rook et al. 1998; Sheen et al. 2007) in synergy with other metabolites.
-The alternations of carbohydrate metabolism and allocation associated with phenological events have been demonstrated in several perennial species in conjunction with environmental cues and phenological time (Anderson et al. 2005; Asano et al. 2006; Bansal & Germino 2009; Becker & Fawcett 1998; Cyr et al. 1990; Eshghi et al. 2007; Gesch et al. 2007; Horvath 2009; Wilson et al. 2001; Wilson et al. 2006).
+Carbohydrates form the main energy storage in regenerative propagules and they act not only as a fuel for growth but also as sensing and signaling compounds (Gibson 2004; Gibson 2005; Gupta & Kaur 2005; Lei et al. 2007; Rolland et al. 2000; Rolland et al. 2000; Rolland et al. 2000; Rolland et al. 2007) in synergy with other metabolites.
+The alternations of carbohydrate metabolism and allocation associated with phenological events have been demonstrated in several perennial species in conjunction with environmental cues and phenological time (Anderson et al. 2005; Asano et al. 2006; Bansal & Germino 2009; Becker & Fawcett

+1998; Cyr et al. 1990; Eshghi et al. 2007; Gesch et al. 2007; Horvath 2009; Wilson et al. 2001; Wilson et al. 2006).
 It stems from these studies that the sources and sinks are interesting in order to harness the management of perennial weeds.
-So far, sources and sinks of carbohydrates have been described more fully in woody plants (Kozlowski 1992; Bansal & Germino 2009; Shepherd 1985) than in herbaceous perennials despite the fact that the latter constitute a plant group with great economical importance in agro-ecosystems and rangelands.
+So far, sources and sinks of carbohydrates have been described more fully in woody plants (Kozlowski 1992; Bansal & Germino 2009; Shepherd 1985) than in herbaceous perennials despite the fact that the latter constitute a plant group with great economical importance in agroecosystems and rangelands.